algosup/2023-2024-project-4-sportshield-team-2/Documents/UserManual/userManual.md

 <div style="page-break-after: always;"></div>

 ©2015-2024 Coris Innovation.
 All rights reserved.
 Coris Innovation and the Coris Innovation logo are trademarks or registered trademarks of Coris Innovation.

+This guide is provided for reference only.
+The actual product, including color, size and screen layout, may differ.
+The statements, information and recommendations in this guide do not constitute a warranty, express or implied.